Diana Hacker

 Diana Hacker (July 7, 1942 – January 12, 2004) was an American writer and educator who authored several prominent writing manuals.
-Her guide, A Writer's Reference, co-written with Nancy Sommers, became the number one best-selling college textbook in the United States.
+Her guide, A Writer's Reference Nancy Sommers, became the number one best-selling college textbook in the United States.
 According to the Open Syllabus Project, Hacker is the most assigned female author on college campuses.

 Raised in Washington, Illinois, Hacker was an English professor at Prince George's Community College (PGCC) for 35 years.
 Hacker is widely acknowledged for her contributions to the field of rhetoric and composition.
 She died of cancer in 2004.

 Biography

-Early life

 Hacker was raised in Washington, Illinois.
 Her father was a line worker for Caterpillar who managed to move his family "squarely into the middle class" after becoming a supervisor.
 Hacker obtained a master's degree in English composition from the University of Illinois.

-Academia

 Hacker moved to Washington, D.C. in 1967 after her husband, Robert Hacker, a lawyer, obtained a job with the Securities and Exchange Commission.
 She briefly taught at the University of Maryland before joining the faculty at Prince George's Community College (PGCC).
 Hacker remained an English professor at PGCC for 35 years until her retirement in 2000.
 She continued tutoring after her retirement at the school's Writing Center.

 Hacker also chaired the nominating committee of the Conference on College Composition and Communication (CCCC) at regional and national meetings.
+Hacker died from cancer on January 12, 2004, at the George Washington University Hospital.